Honda CR-V (sixth generation): Overview

 The sixth-generation CR-V was officially unveiled on 12 July 2022.
 The prototype design and production process was done in Ontario, Canada before being shared to all Honda plants worldwide.
 Mass production of the sixth-generation CR-V started off at Honda's Canadian plant in Ontario in September 2022, with U.S. plants started its production shortly at a later date.

 The sixth-generation CR-V is 69 mm longer, with a 40 mm longer wheelbase.
 The second-row seats received 15 mm more legroom and can also recline up to 10.5 degrees.
 Similar to the eleventh-generation Civic, Honda opted for a longer hood for visual reasons by moving the A-pillars rearward by 119 mm.
 The base of the A-pillars has also been moved 71 mm outward and sit 35.6 mm lower than the previous CR-V.

 Mechanical revisions compared to the preceding generation include a stiffer front subframe and repositioned steering rack to improve feel and accuracy.
 The rear subframe also gets stiffened to support the retuned multi-link suspension which features a 15 percent higher spring rate for the upper spring mount.
 The optional all-wheel drive system (marketed as Real Time AWD with Intelligent Control System), is capable of sending 50 percent of engine torque to the rear wheels for improved traction in slippery conditions such as in snow and mud.
-For the first time, the CR-V features hill descent control system increases off-road capability with more control on steep, slippery declines and drivers can select speeds under 19 km/h.
+For the first time, the CR-V features a hill descent control system that increases off-road capability with more control on steep, slippery declines and drivers can select speeds under 19 km/h.

 Three electrified versions of the CR-V are available globally, which are e:HEV power-split hybrid (marketed simply as Hybrid in North America), e:PHEV plug-in hybrid, and e:FCEV plug-in hybrid fuel cell.
 The e:HEV/Hybrid was available since the model's introduction, which uses a 2.0-liter Atkinson cycle four-cylinder engine and e-CVT working with one or two electric motors and a 1.06 kWh lithium-ion battery for a total system output of 152 kW.
 The CR-V e:PHEV debuted in China in April 2023 and has been exported to Europe.
 It is supplemented with a larger 17.7 kWh lithium-ion battery.
 The CR-V e:FCEV was unveiled in February 2024 at the H2 & FC Expo in Japan to be produced in the US for the American and Japanese markets.

 A diesel engine option, previously available for the outgoing CR-V in some markets such as Europe, Thailand and the Philippines is no longer available.

-Initially, the model was not offered in Japan (except for the low-volume CR-V e:FCEV since 2024) due to low sales of the fifth-generation model, and was temporarily replaced by the smaller ZR-V. In October 2025, the regular CR-V was reintroduced for the Japanese market to go on sale by the winter season.
+Initially, the model was not offered in Japan (except for the limited number CR-V e:FCEV since 2024) due to low sales of the fifth-generation model, and was temporarily replaced by the smaller ZR-V. In 24 October 2025, the Japanese-market CR-V was reintroduced in 2025 Japan Mobility Show it was officially released in February 2026.